 The life of Father Mickey Moran is neither mundane nor conventional by any measure.
-Once again Minnesota author Pat McGauley’s colorful priest is confronted with the unexpected, and once again finds himself a center of controversy, at odds with his bishop, and suffering an inner hurt.
-This combination of events forces him to question the meaning of life.
+Once again Minnesota author Pat McGauley’s colorful and charismatic priest is confronted with the unexpected . . . and once again he finds himself embroiled in the center of controversy.
+He’s not only at odds with his bishop but he suffering an inner turmoil that causes him to question the meaning of his life as a priest.

 Gunshots ring out from a car parked across the street from Saint

 picturesque port city on Lake Superior.
 Four people go down.

 From that drizzly July afternoon’s violence onward, the action

 continues nonstop.
 Author Pat McGauley’s eleventh novel is a thriller, combining

 drugs and prostitution with the tragedy of good people making

 Sometimes we can be truly fooled.
 Adam Trygg is the rookie cop

 and Brenden Murphy the veteran; together they must solve a